Hilton Head Parks: Scenic and Educational Places to Play

 Looking for a place to bike or hike?
 Spend time at Pinckney Island National Wildlife Refuge.
 This favorite among the best Hilton Head parks features a prime location for wildlife watching, photography, fishing and limited deer hunting in November.
 The refuge houses nine hiking and biking trails, ranging from 1.2 miles to 7.8 miles round-trip.

-While exploring, look for over 250 animals that live in the park.
-Bird-watchers should visit, and see seasonal migrations, wading birds and raptors.
+While exploring, look for 250-plus animals that live in the park.
+Bird-watchers will see seasonal migrations, wading birds and raptors.
 Other animals include white-tailed deer, red fox, bob cat and American alligators.

 Due to preservation efforts, Pinckney Island National Wildlife Refuge does not allow pets or include public restrooms or showers.
 Pack plenty of fresh water and sun protection.